From Reporting Vietnam: American Journalism 1959–1969

 Reporting Vietnam: American Journalism 1959–1969

-62 accounts, from the first deaths of American advisers in 1959 through the controversial battle of “Hamburger Hill” in 1969.
+62 accounts.
 Included in full is Daniel Lang’s Casualties of War • 857 pages • 32 pages of photographs

 List price: $40.00